Commitments to the Circular Economy

 Timber

-*Excluding 100% recycled paper and cardboard products
+*Excluding 100% recycled paper and cardboard products.

-* The five freedoms of animal welfare are as follows: (1) freedom from hunger and thirst; (2) freedom from fear and distress; (3) freedom from discomfort; (4) freedom from pain, injury, or disease; and (5) freedom to express normal behavior (source: Ministry of Agriculture, Forestry and Fisheries, "Livestock breeding management with consideration of animal welfare")
+*2 The five freedoms of animal welfare are as follows: (1) freedom from hunger and thirst; (2) freedom from fear and distress; (3) freedom from discomfort; (4) freedom from pain, injury, or disease; and (5) freedom to express normal behavior (source: Ministry of Agriculture, Forestry and Fisheries, "Livestock breeding management with consideration of animal welfare")

 Wool

-There are various methods of raising sheep in each region, and non-mulesed wool refers to wool from sheep that have not undergone mulesing, which is a special technique of cutting off sheep skin and meat to prevent the infestation of maggots that is performed for sheep raised in a particularly hot climate.
+There are various methods of raising sheep according to regional difference, but we consistently apply the gentle breeding method that treats sheep in a natural manner and source non-mulesed wool* for our products.
+Non-mulesed wool refers to wool from sheep that have not undergone mulesing, which is a special technique of cutting off sheep skin and meat to prevent the infestation of maggots.
+It is a method that is generally performed for sheep raised in a particularly hot climate.
+We make sure that the wool we source is from farms that do not practice mulesing.

 Other Initiatives Related to Raw Materials

-Development/Sales of Office Furniture Using Native Japanese Cedar
+Development and Sales of Office Furniture Using Native Japanese Cedar

 Japan is the third-largest forest country in the world, with forests accounting for 67% of the national land area.